d2l-ai/d2l-en/chapter_recurrent-neural-networks/sequence.md

 ## Predictions

 Since both training and test loss are small, we would expect our model to work well.
 Let us see what this means in practice.
-The first thing to check is how well the model is able to predict what happens in the next time step.
+The first thing to check is how well the model is able to predict what happens in the next timestep.

 ```{.python .input}
 estimates = net(features)